How to Start a Taxi Business in Guyana in 2026: Complete Guide

 3. Referral Systems and Promo Campaigns

 Referral programs are one of the cheapest and most effective growth hacks.
-People love free stuff—and word-of-mouth spreads fast in Uruguay's close-knit communities.
+Word-of-mouth spreads especially fast in Guyana's tight-knit communities, where personal trust is a major factor in choosing a service provider.
 Set up a double-sided referral model:

 • Rider A shares a code with Rider B.